VisiRule Business Rules Engine

-Documents can be created one at a time using say a chatbot or en masse via a data driven process.
+Documents can be created one at a time or en masse via a data driven process.

 Popular target areas for rules-based automation include sales configuration and quotation, insurance underwriting and claims eligibility, financial loan evaluation, robo-advice and robo-lawyer, and also manufacturing and engineering scheduling and support.
-Business Rules Engines enable business rules software to run both interactively, i.e. "question and answer driven" or automated, i.e. "data-driven".
-VisiRule supports both, and provides a hybrid Digital Decisioning Platform.
+The VisiRule Business Rules Engine enable business rules to run both interactively, i.e. "question and answer driven" or fully automated, i.e. "data-driven" and mixed, i.e. a hybrid Digital Decisioning Platform.

 Business Process Automation

 VisiRule can be used to model various tasks and drive them in an automated fashion using exposed end-points and shared payloads as found in Decision Engineering.